Iron Column: Militarization

 When, in November 1936, the Government was evacuated to Valencia due to the proximity of nationalist troops to Madrid, several ministers were arrested, humiliated and threatened with death as they passed through Tarancón, a town controlled by the column.
 By the end of the year Valencia had become a refuge for republican officials and rulers.
 In mid-December the columns were summoned for an attack on Teruel, the Iron Column was to attack Puerto Escandón.
 But the battle was fruitless, since the Republicans did not support the artillery attack and their planes did not know how to take advantage of their superiority, nor did they activate any contiguous front so that the enemy would not send reinforcements.

 The Iron Column resisted the government plan of turning the popular militias into regular army units longer than any other group.
 Reasons for this resistance can be read in an essay titled "A Day Mournful and Overcast", written by a member of the Iron Column.
 A delegate of the Iron Column said at a CNT congress:

 Delegates more favorable to militarization were sent from other fronts to try to convince the militiamen.
 Mariano Vázquez and Juan García Oliver also tried to mediate the matter, although they were ignored.
 The column, along with others with the same opinion, convened a plenary session of anarchist columns to discuss militarization.
 After the plenary session, it was seen that it was inevitable.
 Almost all the anarchist militias agreed to militarize.
 During a month there were many debates within the column that were causing voluntary losses and expulsions.
 But finally the column decided to militarize itself.
 To do so it needed to be relieved.

-It came down from the front in the second week of March 1937 and was militarized on April 1, becoming the 83rd Mixed Brigade (with many members who had previously been delegates becoming officers).
+It came down from the front in the second week of March 1937 and was militarized on 1 April, becoming the 83rd Mixed Brigade (with many members who had previously been delegates becoming officers).
 Many members of the column also joined other mixed units, such as the 82nd Mixed Brigade and the 84th Mixed Brigade.

+An unknown member of the Iron Column wrote the Protesta ante los libertarios del presente y del futuro sobre las capitulaciones de 1937 (Protest in front of the present and future libertarians about the surrenders of 1937) where the author denounces the militarization and the compromises by the CNT leadership at the time.